iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week5.rst

     ]).float();

 Shows the other main difference between the pixel-based classification and the object-based classification.
-Here, we're using a statistical description of the pixel values that fall within each object (mean, median, standard deviation), rather than the pixel values themselves.
+Here, we're using a statistical description of the pixel values that fall within each object (mean, median, and standard deviation), rather than the pixel values themselves.

 Other than that, the remaining steps are the same for the object-based classification.
 We're using a random forest